bryanjonas/RKE-Setup/ServicesInstall.md

 sudo apt install -y isc-dhcp-server
 ```

 The first thing you need to do is to establish what interface to listen on for the DHCP server.
-You can so this by setting the correct interface (ens19 in my case) in **/etc/default/isc-dhcp-server**.
+You can so this by setting the correct interface (ens19 in my case) in **/etc/default/isc-dhcp-server** as well as uncommenting the lines pointing to the DHCP configuration and PID for IPv4.

 Next some changes need to be made **/etc/dhcp/dhcpd.conf**: